davidjbradshaw/auto-console-group/README.md

 ## Error Boundaries

-This library work by storing console messages in an array and outputting the collected list of messages via a microtask that runs directly after the main Event Loop task completes.
-This still works in the event of a runtime error, however, as the microtask runs after the main task has terminated.
-The current log group will be displayed after the error, rather than in front of it.
+This library works by storing console messages in an array and outputting the collected list of messages via a microtask that runs directly after the main Event Loop task completes, and will continue to work even in the  event of a runtime error; however, as the microtask runs after the main task has terminated, the current log group will be displayed after the error, rather than in front of it.

 To overcome this limitation, you can create an Error Boundary, which will catch runtime errors and included them in the